Last modified: March 20, 2017

-Respiratory therapists are involved in the evaluation and treatment of different types of patients, such as premature babies with under-developed lungs and respiratory tracts or senior citizens with lung diseases, patients with breathing problems such as patients with chronic asthma or emphysema, patients needing emergency care due to heart attacks, strokes, vehicular and other accidents, drowning, or shock.
+Respiratory therapists have to evaluate and treat different types of patients, such as premature babies with under-developed lungs and respiratory tracts or senior citizens with lung diseases, patients with breathing problems such as patients with chronic asthma or emphysema, patients needing emergency care due to heart attacks, strokes, vehicular and other accidents, drowning, or shock.

 The minimum educational qualification required for a respiratory therapist’s job is an associate degree.
 However, only a bachelor’s or master’s degree could guarantee job advancement.
 Respiratory therapists need a licence for practicing in most states.

 It has been projected that the job opportunities for respiratory therapists are quite good with hospitals absorbing the most number.
 There were about 107,000 respiratory therapists in 2008 and about 80 per cent of them were employed in hospitals.
 With an aging population that may need more cardiopulmonary care, the numbers of therapists could only increase.
-Respiratory therapists mostly work in the departments of respiratory care, anaesthesiology, pulmonary medicine, intensive care and neo-natal units in the hospitals.
-Other job openings include: offices of physicians or other health practitioners, consumer goods rental firms that supply respiratory equipment for home use, nursing care facilities and home health-care services.
+Respiratory therapists mostly work in the departments of respiratory care.
+These include anaesthesiology, pulmonary medicine, intensive care and neo-natal units in the hospitals.
+Some may work in the offices of physicians or other health practitioners.
+There are also openings in consumer goods rental firms that supply respiratory equipment for home use.
+Of course, nursing care facilities and home health-care services also employ respiratory therapists.

 On an average, the annual earnings of respiratory therapists in 2008 were about $52,200, ranging from $37,920 to $69,800.
 In 2009, the median earnings rose to $53,950 for those employed in the hospitals.

 The employment opportunities and benefits are very attractive.
 However, the job of a respiratory therapist is not for those looking for a 9 to 5 job.
 The job involves working in shifts that could be as long as twelve hours in some hospitals.
-Even those on the eight hour shifts usually find it difficult to just go home at the end of their job hours as their duties and responsibilities involve emergency cases that are quite common in hospitals.
-Other than their routines and in-patients, the respiratory therapists have also to deal with emergency cases who are constantly getting admitted.
-Consequently, the job of a respiratory therapist is a challenging one, full of interruptions and emergencies that must be dealt with swiftly and efficiently.
+Even those on the eight hour shifts usually find it difficult to just go home at the end of their job hours.
+This is because their duties and responsibilities involve emergency cases that are quite common in hospitals.
+The respiratory therapists have also to deal with emergency cases.
+Consequently, the job of a respiratory therapist is a challenging one.
+It is full of interruptions and emergencies that need swift and efficient service.

 Studying and training to become a respiratory therapists may be your dream.
 We can ease the way to achieving this dream by helping you with your assignments like writing a term paper.
 Our custom writing service can offer you cheap essays that meet all the standard requirements of the course.
 Find out how you can order an essay online from our custom essays service.